first-line-outsourcing/errors/README.md

 This package is publishing automatically after commit to master branch.

 If you want to extend it, create a new branch and PR to master.

+## Run prepare-husky after the first npm i

+If use prepare script, it runs on npm pack and fails because npm pack is in dist dir